Willi Castro Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.78).

-- Rays pitchers combine to give up the fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to give up 152 home runs (one per game), the least in the league.

-- The right-hander's most recent time out came on Wednesday against the Boston Red Sox, when he went six innings, surrendering one earned run while giving up three hits.
+- In his last time out on Thursday, the right-hander threw eight innings against the Seattle Mariners, allowing one earned run while surrendering five hits.

-- The 30-year-old has put up an ERA of 3.07, with 12.1 strikeouts per nine innings, in 17 games this season.
-Opponents have a .201 batting average against him.
+- The 27-year-old has amassed an ERA of 4.29, with 7.1 strikeouts per nine innings, in 24 games this season.
+Opponents are batting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.